max-pfeiffer/blog/content/2024-12-26_ceph_cluster_with_raspberry_pi_5.md

     ::shell
     sudo cephadm shell ceph orch device ls --wide --refresh

-If there is a problem, you will see that listed in the 'REJECT REASONS' column.
+If there is a problem, you will see that listed in the `REJECT REASONS` column.
 You might need to follow up on that by using fdisk to remove partitions or using `ceph-volume lvm zap` to clean up devices.
 I had no problems adding my three NVMe SSDs on the three Raspberry Pis.